lem0nSec/Alcatraz/README.md

 :white_check_mark: Self-replicates past the target entrypoint (.text section);

-:x: The infection logic is not deterministic (some files may be unable to run Alcatraz code);
+:x: The infection logic is not deterministic (some files might be unable to run Alcatraz code);

 :x: Still crashes on some .dll files (I will fix this asap).